-Inflated airbags reduce the risk of injuries to the head or chest.
+Inflated airbags reduce the risk of head or chest injury.

 Fig. 20 Inflated front air-

 The airbag system is designed so that the airbags for the driver and front passenger are triggered in a severe frontal collision.

 In certain types of accident the front, curtain and side airbags may be triggered together.